hpreston/nso-getting-started/03-exploring-with-cli.md

     ```
     </details>

-1. What you should see is the same configuraiton that we used to add this device into the NSO inventory, pretty neat huh!
+1. What you should see is the same configuration that we used to add this device into the NSO inventory, pretty neat huh!

 1. Let's use the power of the modeled config a bit more with these next exercises.
     * Retrieve the list of vlans configured on the device